Alex Haley: Later life and death

 Early in the 1980s, Haley worked with the Walt Disney Company to develop an Equatorial Africa pavilion for its Epcot Center theme park.
 Haley appeared on a CBS broadcast of Epcot Center's opening day celebration, discussing the plans and exhibiting concept art with host Danny Kaye.
 Ultimately, the pavilion was not built due to political and financial issues.

 Late in the 1970s, Haley had begun working on a second historical novel based on another branch of his family, traced through his grandmother Queen; she was the daughter of a black slave woman and her white master.

 He did not finish the novel before dying in Seattle, Washington, of a heart attack on February 10, 1992.
 He was buried beside his childhood home in Henning, Tennessee.

-At his request, the novel was finished by David Stevens and was published as Alex Haley's Queen.
-It was subsequently adapted as a miniseries of the same name in 1993.
+At his request, the novel was finished by David Stevens and was published as Alex Haley's Queen in 1993.
+Earlier the same year, it was adapted as a miniseries of the same name.

 Late in Haley's life he had acquired a small farm in Clinton, Tennessee, although at the time it had a Norris, Tennessee address.
 The farm is a few miles from the Museum of Appalachia, and Haley lived there until his death.
 After he died, the property was sold to the Children's Defense Fund (CDF), which calls it the Alex Haley Farm.
 The nonprofit organization uses the farm as a national training center and retreat site.
 An abandoned barn on the farm property was rebuilt as a traditional cantilevered barn, using a design by architect Maya Lin.
 The building now serves as a library for the CDF.